 The Tundra's interior is designed to accommodate working people.
 The control knobs are easy to grip, even with work gloves, and the gauges are easy to read at a glance but placed at the end of long barrels in the dash.
 There are plenty of storage options, especially with a center console that can hold a laptop and hanging files.
 Even the regular cab Tundra has enough room behind the seats to hold five-gallon paint buckets.
 The seats are wide, supportive and comfortable.
-The Platinum Package adds luxury touches that until now were only available in trucks like high-end Ford F-150s.
+Interior features include:

 - Standard dual-zone air conditioning

 - Optional navigation system with Entune multimedia system

 - 270-horsepower, 4.0-liter V-6 with aluminum block and cylinder heads, dual overhead camshafts and four valves per cylinder, with 278 pounds-feet of torque

 - 310-hp, 4.6-liter V-8 with aluminum block and cylinder heads, dual overhead camshafts and four valves per cylinder, with 327 pounds-feet of torque

 - 381-hp, 5.7-liter V-8 with aluminum block and cylinder heads, dual overhead camshafts and four valves per cylinder, with 401 pounds-feet of torque